vicenteguerra/git-deploy/README.md

 - URL: https://www.yoursite.com/git-deploy/deploy.php?token=your-secret-token
 - Secret Token: blank (this script uses a token at the end of the URL as the secret token)
-- Trigger: &#9745; Push events
+- Trigger: :ballot_box_with_check: Push events
-- Enable SSL verification: &#9745; (only if using SSL, see [GitLab's documentation](https://gitlab.com/help/user/project/integrations/webhooks#ssl-verification) for more details)
+- Enable SSL verification: :ballot_box_with_check: (only if using SSL, see [GitLab's documentation](https://gitlab.com/help/user/project/integrations/webhooks#ssl-verification) for more details)

 Click "Add webhook" to save your settings, and the script should start working.